Estimating Individual Treatment Effects using Non-Parametric Regression Models: a Review: Problem setup

 Under the potential outcomes framework, the untestable unconfoundedness assumption is equivalent to assuming the conditional independence

-which ensures that selection is determined by observed demographics.
+which ensures that all the common causes of $Y_i$ and $Z_i$ are observed.
 A well-known result concerning the propensity score, derived by \cite{rosenbaum_1983}, is that if (\ref{CIA}) holds, then

-Conditional independence in (\ref{CIAps}) represents a different way of expressing unconfoundedness, by conditioning only on the propensity score rather than on the full set of covariates.
+Conditional independence in (\ref{CIAps}) represents a different way of expressing unconfoundedness, by conditioning only on the (true) propensity score rather than on the full set of covariates.
 In the context where the number of covariates is high, $\pi(\bm{X}_i)$ represents a 1-dimensional summary of a $d$-dimensional covariate set $\bm{X}_i \in \mathcal{X}$ which achieves conditional independence between outcome and treatment assignment.
-There are many different ways of making effective use of propensity score for deriving population-level or individual-level causal estimators.
-In some approaches propensity score assumes a central role, such as in matching and blocking methods \citep{rosenbaum_1984, rosenbaum_1985}, compared to regression-based methodologies that we focus on in this work. \cite{imbens2004} offers a nice and thorough overview of methods based on the propensity score, and also of other methods (e.g.~regression and matching).
+There are many different ways of making effective use of the propensity score for deriving population-level or individual-level causal estimators.
+In some approaches the propensity score assumes a central role, such as in matching and blocking methods \citep{rosenbaum_1984, rosenbaum_1985}, compared to regression-based methodologies that we focus on in this work. \cite{imbens2004} offers a nice and thorough overview of methods based on the propensity score, and also of other methods (e.g.~regression and matching).
+In observational studies, where the propensity score is unknown and to be estimated, the success of propensity methods heavily depends on the quality of the specified propensity model.
+For instance, a poor approximation of the propensity scores might induce instability and high variance when it is employed for re-weighting observations (e.g.~presence of near zero propensities in the Inverse Propensity Weighting scheme).

-The assumption of common support, under the Rubin-Neyman framework, implies that propensity score is such that $0 < \pi(\bm{x}_i) < 1$, for each $i$, which equivalently means that treatment assignment is not deterministic, and that an individual with covariate values $\bm{X}_i = \bm{x}_i$ can be potentially observed in either treatment group with non-zero probability.